-Information Al Hakim mosque Cairo, tours and Online Booking
+Al Hakim mosque Cairo, Egypt tours, booking

 Al Hakim mosque Cairo also known as Al-Jam`e Al-Anwar.
-In fact, it is the second largest Fatimid mosque in Cairo.
-Al Hakim bi-Amr Allah means “Ruler by God’s Command”.
+In fact, Al Hakim mosque is the second largest Fatimid mosque in Cairo.
+The name of Al Hakim bi-Amr Allah means “Ruler by God’s Command”.
 He known to many by his eccentric dictatorial and eccentric decrees.
 At one point he declared himself a divine entity.
 Al Hakim went off on a mysterious one way ride to al-Muqattam hills and never returned.
-In fact, the building of Al Hakim mosque Cairo started in 990 by the Caliph Al Aziz Billah.
+In fact, the building of Al Hakim mosque started in 990 by the Caliph Al Aziz Billah.
 He is son of the famous Khalifa Al Moez Lideen Allah Al Fatimy.
 Wood cutters, their camels, mules, carts and wood logs banned from treading the street.
 This is To secure serenity and solemnity during the Fatimid Era.
 Moreover, streets lit all night by lanterns.
 Lanterns hung on the facades of buildings and shops.

 In fact, the building served as a prison for captive Crusaders.
 It served also as Napoleon’s warehouse and Salah al-Din’s stable.
-Moreover, Al Hakim mosque Cairo served also as a lamp factory and a boys’ elementary school under Nasser.
+Moreover, Al Hakim mosque served also as a lamp factory and a boys’ elementary school under Nasser.
 It was when a basketball court marked off in the courtyard.
 Napoleon’s soldiers left the mosque in a bad state and it fell into disrepair.
 In fact, it was at the end of the 18th century.
 It later revived during the reign of Khedive Tawfik.
 The foundation for the first Islamic Museum before that museum relocated to Bab Al Khalq in 1903.
-The first time to use Al Hakim mosque Cairo as a mosque was in 1452.
-Al Hakim mosque Cairo stood outside the enclosure walls of Fatimid Cairo.
+The first time to use Al Hakim mosque as a mosque was in 1452.
+In fact, the mosque stood outside the enclosure walls of Fatimid Cairo.
 It was until Badr Al Gamali rebuilt the Northern Wall.

-Further details about Al Hakim mosque Cairo:
+Further details about Al Hakim mosque in Cairo:

 The domes mark the outer corners of the prayer hall as well.
-Al Hakim mosque Cairo’s two corner minarets are different in shape and decoration.
+Al Hakim mosque’s two corner minarets are different in shape and decoration.
 They encased in projecting trapezoidal stone structures.
 That project into the street, during the reign of Al Hakim in 1002-3 AC.
 These minarets are the oldest surviving minarets in Cairo as they stand at the outer walls of the mosque.
 In fact, the bases are original.
 Furthermore, they seen inside the buttresses.
 The tops replaced in 1303 by Baybars II Al Gashankir.
 It was during the Mumluk period after an earthquake destroyed the upper stories.
 Baybars was also responsible for the mabkhara finials.
 He was also responsible for poly-chrome marble which faces mihrab.
 In fact, it is in the qibla wall to the right of the main mihrab.

-More details about Al Hakim mosque Cairo:
+More details about Al Hakim mosque in Cairo: